Yproximite/influxdb-preset-bundle/README.md

 ```

 You can enable `extensions` that will automatically (see configuration example) send the metrics for the memory usage,
-how much time the `Request/Response` cycle last, and the status code of errors
+how much time the `Request/Response` cycle last, the status code of errors and the quantity of page views.